 The Great Migration Rally

-**REGISTRATION FOR THE GREAT MIGRATION RALLY EVENT IS NOW CLOSED!**
+**THE GREAT MIGRATION RALLY **

 “It’s an event modified from one of our activities that features migration,” said Curtis Wolf, KWEC manager.
 “The concept is to provide information about the hazards birds face during migration with a fun and entertaining approach.”